 Each childcare provider submits a Local Offer SEND Report detailing the support they provide for children with disabilities.
 Reports can be found on the individual childcare providers directory record.
 Please use this report to discuss and explore with your childcare provider the type of adjustments and care that is being provided.

-If you child has SEND you may wish to join the Add-On Register.
+If you child has SEND you may wish to join the Children's Disability Register.